almet/facebook-group-archiver/README.md

 This tool tries to solve this problem by generating an HTML website out of a Facebook group.

+**Unfortunately, you currently need to be an administrator of the group to run this archiver**.
+I believe this is how Facebook does data retention :/

 ## Dependencies

 To access your data through the Facebook API, Facebook requires you to use an access token.
 This must be included when you run facebook-export.
 You can get one at https://developers.facebook.com/tools/explorer.
 Be sure to check "user_groups".
 [More information on how to setup this is available here](https://github.com/KyleAMathews/facebook-export#export-data-from-facebook).